slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"When I let go of what I am, I become what I might be.
 When I let go of what I have, I receive what I need."
 -- Lao Tzu*

+> *"The blind can't see.
+The proud will not."
+-- Russian proverb*
 -->

 > *"If you concentrate on what you don’t have, you will never, ever have enough."